Volakile/Pi/README.md

 We all know advertisers like to change sites and stuff regularly so we can setup some regex blocking to stop these.
 I've pulled these from the pihole subreddit.
 Sadly you can't input these all at the same time and need to do it one by one.

-1) Navigate to 'Blacklist'
+1) Navigate to 'Domains'
+2) Click RegEx filter tab
-2) Copy and paste the below, one by one, and click 'Add (regex)' after each one
+3) Copy and paste the below in the 'Regular Expression:' box similar to before and click 'Add to Blacklist':

 ```
 (^|\.)xn--.*$